-- Resumes and Cover Letters: It's important to have a well-written resume and compelling cover letters.
-Simply, resumes help get us interviews.
+- Work on Your Resume and Cover Letters: It's important to have a well-written resume and compelling cover letters (specifically tailored for each job to which you apply).
+Quite simply, resumes help get us interviews.
 A cover letter is often your earliest written contact with a potential employer, creating a critical first impression.
 Use our Resume and Cover Letter Guide to ensure that your job search correspondence is top-notch.

-- References: Plan ahead and compile a list of references and some letters of recommendations, so you're prepared when a prospective employer requests them.
+- Get References: Plan ahead and compile a list of references and some letters of recommendation, so you're prepared when a prospective employer requests them.
 Get contact information for your co-workers, vendors, customers, etc. so you'll have it for future networking purposes.

-- Contact Information: Use non-work contact information for all your job search communications.
-That way, if your access is cut-off at work, you'll still be reachable by having a home phone or a cell phone with voice mail so potential employers can reach you or by a non-work email.
+- Use Your Personal Contact Information: Use non-work contact information for all of your job search communications.
+That way, if your access is cut off at work, you'll still be reachable by having a home phone or a cell phone with voice mail, and potential employers will be able to reach you through a non-work email address.

-- Reason for Leaving: If you've quit, or are planning on quitting, be prepared with an answer for interviewers who are going to want to know why you resigned.
+- Know What You're Going to Say About Leaving: If you've quit your job, or are even just planning on quitting, be prepared with an answer for interviewers who are going to want to know why you resigned.

 - Worried About Getting Caught?
 Apply confidentially for jobs online.
 There are ways to keep your job search confidential and protect your identity from certain employers and recruiters.